 And I get it.
 I do.
 Personally I find memes about how teachers never teach anything important annoying because I'm a teacher.
 And it's just not that simple.
 We are teaching you that the blue curtains represent sadness for a reason (often several reasons).
 So if I've eaten my Wheaties and I see someone post about how teachers never teach anything useful, I try to add some informative nuance about being pinioned between district curriculum and rising class sizes and so sorry that you were personally reading two years beyond the rest of the class and this wasn't a useful lesson.....blah blah blah (you get the idea).
 So when you realize that someone in your audience probably works for or loves to bits the company or thing you are about to share a not-so-hot story of (and may have had THEIR Wheaties), you begin to question whether you need to actually include the product name.
 Is it really that important that it be Cold Stone™ and not just "we went out for ice cream...."
 Is it vital in the story you want to share, that you name the phone you are frustrated with (and thereby invoking the Apple vs. Android battle royale in the comments of your post.

 I've even had people who MADE something grief me before.
-Who knew?
+I was MORTIFIED.

 You can kind of see how this would telescope out as fame levels rise.
 Chances go way up something's going to get back to someone who cares about what you've said.
-Add in the perception of an attack to a peripheral issue (like say an indictment of the focus of US education on white men) and you get all kinds of pushback ("My school wasn't like that!" to "Teachers have no choice!" to "What about the whitemenz??")
-Quickly you wonder if it's even worth it.
+Add in the perception of an attack to a peripheral issue--say if you didn't enjoy your day at Disneyland, a bunch of Disneyfans quickly start telling you that you clearly should have gone on Tuesday and used a counterclockwise motion to get the important fast pases first as you used the line tracker app to maximize.....and it wasn't DISNEY'S fault!
+Quickly you wonder if naming names is even worth it.
 Particularly the more specificity the story has.
+Even speaking out against something like Amazon not paying taxes can result in an Amazon employee making sure I know how happy they are at their job.

 It's not that I won't still say these things or call out some shitty company for a bad decision, but I've come to understand that it is a trade off.
-This is directly launching a bee into SOME bonnet and the more bonnets are out there, the bigger the chance of it happening.
+This is directly launching a bee into SOME bonnet and the more bonnets are out there, the bigger the chances that a bee grenade will have some unintended side effects.
 You have to weigh your interest in having that caliber of encounter, and if you just weren't that happy but whatever, it's not worth it.

 I'm just a little guy with a little following, but suddenly I understand why so many celebrities speak in such vague terms and often feel a little "above it all."
 It's because of what happens if they're not.